GRommySwift/CoctailsApp/README.md

 ## CoctailsApp is a appliction with recipes of coctails:

  - created on SwiftUI.
- - created on MVVM architecture.
+ - created on MVC architecture.
  - with network sevice.
  - with fetching data from api.
  - with saving into Core Data.